kyungjae-lee/engineers-notebook/operating-systems/hardware-and-control-structures.md

-* Due to the potentially large size of a page table, virtual memory schemes store page tables in virtual memory rather than real memory so that only a subset is maintained in main memory at any time.
+* Due to the potentially **large size of a page table**, virtual memory schemes store page tables in virtual memory rather than real memory so that **only a subset is maintained in main memory** at any time.
   * Page tables are subject to paging just as other pages are.
   * When a process is running, at least a part of its page table must be in main memory, including the page table entry of the currently executing page.
 * Some processors make use of a two-level scheme page table to organize large page tables.
 (Typically, the maximum length of a page table is restricted to be equal to one page.)